vprelovac/genetic-sleeping-queens/README.md

     }
 ```

 This means that the most powerful card in Sleeping Queens is... the Sleeping Potion!
+And that you should play Jester only as a last resort really.